Contents

 Caches

-- Cache Overview -- Cache providers in Protean.
+- Cache Overview -- Cache port interface, available providers, and configuration.

-- Redis Cache -- Redis as a cache adapter.
+- Redis Cache -- Persistent distributed cache with TTL support.

 Event Stores

-- Event Store Overview -- Event store options in Protean.
+- Event Store Overview -- Event store port, core operations, temporal queries, and causation tracing.

 - MessageDB -- MessageDB event store adapter.